Red Dot Design Award: Red Dot Award: Product Design

 The oldest of the three awards, the Red Dot Award: Product Design, had been known as Design Innovations until 2000.
 It is given for products with a "good or excellent design quality".
 The awarding ceremony takes place annually at the Aalto Theatre in Essen.
 Overall, the Red Dot Award: Product Design is composed of around fifty categories from a wide variety of areas such as computers, medical devices, glasses, office furniture, household or bicycles.
 Some of the best-known award-winning products include Sony's robot dog AIBO, the iPod, iPhone and iMac from Apple, as well as the Ferrari LaFerrari and 296 GTB.

-Previous winners were, for example, the Waterson Self-Closing Swing Clear Hinge (2023), and the Nikon Nikkor Z 58 mm f/0.95 S Noct (2020).
+Previous winners were, for example, the Nikon Nikkor Z 58 mm f/0.95 S Noct (2020), the Anex m/type PRO stroller (2021), and the Waterson Self-Closing Swing Clear Hinge (2023).

 Red Dot: Design Team of the Year

 The Philips Experience Design Team was named Red Dot: Design Team of the Year 2022.

 Every year since 1988, a design team that has distinguished itself through its continuously innovative design achievements has been honored with the Red Dot: Design Team of the Year award, as part of the Red Dot Award: Product Design.
 The Red Dot: Design Team of the Year is honored by handing over the "Radius", a sculpture as a challenge trophy on which all the names of the previous winners are engraved.

 Previous winners were, for example, the Philips Experience Design Team (2022), Studio F. A. Porsche, (2021), Waterson In-house Design Team, (2023) and the Fiskars Design Team (2020).